 35 - Pet Workshop

 Pets at Home offers free workshops for kids – Great for children with pets or who are thinking of getting one.
-There's activities, animal petting and you get a goody bag to come home with.
+There are activities and animal petting and you get a goody bag to come home with.

 36 - National Play Day